zrooda/layout-tools/README.md

 > Anticipate the difficult by managing the easy. - Phu K. C'Eses

+High polish expressive mixins for CSS layout authors, available as a bundle or separately.

 [Click here for demo!](http://codepen.io/salsita/full/bgxWBX/)

 `npm install layout-tools --save`